Ann Heymann :: part 2

 Sure.
 I’ll play a favourite of mine, called called Virgo Sancta Brigida.

-Early Irish Harp: the State of the Art Interview Series is funded through the Arts Council Deis Recording and Publication Award
+Early Irish Harp: the State of the Art Interview Series was funded through the Arts Council Deis Recording and Publication Award